High Efficiency Boilers

-This CASE Report will include three submeasures: high efficiency boiler systems, high efficiency service water heating equipment systems and oxygen trim control.
-This will update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC of ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
-To harmonize with the ASHRAE proposal, this CASE Report will proposal increases to the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/hr) to a weighted-thermal efficiency of 90 percent (90%Et).
+This measure would update the boiler efficiency and service water heating system requirements to harmonize with the requirements proposed for Addendum BC to ASHRAE Standard 90.1-2016 and section 7.5.3 of ASHRAE Standard 90.1-2016 respectively.
+The ASHRAE proposal increases the minimum thermal efficiency for gas hot water boiler systems for space heating (1,000,000 – 10,000,000 Btu/h) to a weighted-thermal efficiency of 90 percent (90%Et).
 Multiple boilers are able to meet the requirement if the space-heating input all of equipment used has an input capacity-weighted average Et of at least 90 percent.

-This CASE measure will harmonize with the design requirements for the hot water distribution systems for large boiler systems in Addendum BC as shown below.
+Additionally, Addendum BC includes the following design requirements for the hot water distribution systems for large boiler systems:

 - Establish flow rate requirements for supply hot water that recirculates directly into the return system to ensure flow rates are slow enough that condensing occurs.
-The tentative requirements are that flow rates be no greater than a) 20 percent of the boiler system hot water flow rate at design conditions AND b) 5 percent above the sum of the minimum flow rates of operating boilers.
+The tentative requirements are that flow rates be no greater than a) 20 percent of the design flow of the operating boiler.